gom9000/xp-presepe/README.md

 ![overview](resources/presepe-controller.jpg)

-The idea was to make a light controller with the following specs:
+The idea is to make a light controller with the following specs:
 - No MCU or digital ICs, only use of analog components
 - Modular approach via BUS
 - Power voltage supply between 12 and 24 VDC, with no effects on timings and thresholds